Bournemouth Combined Court Centre: Judges

-On 3 May 2022, His Honour Judge William Mousley KC was appointed resident judge for Bournemouth Crown Court.

-His Honour Judge William Mousley KC was called to the Bar in 1986, appointed as a Recorder in 2009, before taking Silk in 2011.
-On March 27 2020, Queen Elizabeth II appointed His Honour Judge William Mousley KC as a Circuit Judge.
-This was on the advice of the Lord Chancellor, the Right Honourable Robert Buckland KC MP and the Lord Chief Justice of England and Wales, the Right Honourable The Lord Burnett of Maldon.
-Prior to becoming a resident judge at Bournemouth Crown Court.
+On 3 May 2022, Judge William Mousley was appointed resident judge for Bournemouth Crown Court.
+Mousley was called to the Bar in 1986, appointed as a recorder in 2009, before taking silk in 2011.
+On 27 March 2020, Queen Elizabeth II appointed Mousley as a circuit judge.
+This was on the advice of the Lord Chancellor, Robert Buckland and the Lord Chief Justice of England and Wales, Lord Burnett of Maldon.

 Notable cases

 In June 2019, Bob Biggins was found guilty of 46 counts of indecent assault, relating to the United Kingdom football sexual abuse scandal.
 He was sentenced to 24 years imprisonment and ordered to sign the sex offenders register for life.

 In January 2012, Michael Edward was sentenced for the attempted murder of police officer PC Craig Bartlett, having been convicted in December 2011.
 Edward had stabbed Bartlett on Surrey Road, Westbourne, in February 2011, whilst police were conducting an investigation into Edward possessing drugs with the intention of supply them.
-Edward, using a 16cm kitchen knife, stabbed Bartlett, causing him to suffer two stab wounds – a 12cm wound above his hip and a 10cm wound on his shoulder.
+Edward, using a 16 cm kitchen knife, stabbed Bartlett, causing him to suffer two stab wounds – a 12 cm wound above his hip and a 10 cm wound on his shoulder.
 The injuries were described as 'serious and potentially fatal'.
 Investigation on Bartlett's coat revealed that at least another attempt to stab him had been made.
 Bartlett was treated at hospital for a few days before returning to duty.
 Edward was jailed for 25 years.

 In January 2008, Brian Phelps was on trial for rape, attempted rape and 19 indecent assaults on two girls.
 He was found guilty of the indecent assaults and not guilty of rape and attempted rape and was sentenced to 9 years imprisonment, as well as having to sign the sex offenders register for life.
 In 2023, it was revealed that new allegations against Phelps had been made.